WiFi (Raspberry Pi Pico W) Support

 Combined STA/AP mode is not supported

-Multicore is supported, but only one core may run
+Multicore is supported, but only core 0 may run

-FreeRTOS is not yet supported due to the requirement for a very different LWIP implementation.
+setupand ``loop`, not tasks, due to the requirement for a very different LWIP implementation.
 PRs always appreciated!

 The WiFi library borrows much work from the ESP8266 Arduino Core , especially the